 Who doesn’t like Brad Pitt or at least appreciate his acting in one of the many movies he has made?
-For me, all-time favourite is “Seven Years in Tibet”.
+For me, my all-time favorite is “Seven Years in Tibet”.
 Watching it on TV or on DVD, astonished me about such a world far far away.
-The history, the nature and the people of Tibet are truly mesmerizing and made a lifelong impression.
-If you haven’t seen the movie yet, make sure to pick up a copy* and poor yourself a nice cup of (butter) tea and enjoy it.
-I didn’t have 7 years in Tibet, but here’s my account of 7 days in Tibet.
+The history, nature, and the people of Tibet are truly mesmerizing and made a lifelong impression.
+If you haven’t seen the movie yet, make sure to pick up a copy and pour yourself a nice cup of (butter) tea and enjoy it.
+I didn’t have 7 years in Tibet, but here is my 7 days in Tibet itinerary.

 Lhasa, city of the Gods